 Coal tar is added to shampoos in two forms; crude or in a solution.

 Crude or raw coal tar is generally considered the most effective form of the substance.
 However, many shampoos these days use a coal tar extract.
-This refined form of coal tar is cleaner, doesn’t smell as bad, is more practical for home use but symptom improvement may take longer.
+This refined form of coal tar is cleaner, doesn’t smell as bad, and is more practical for home use but symptom improvement may take longer.

 Coal tar is often mixed with other active ingredients e.g. Salicylic Acid to enhance the overall performance of the shampoo.